sebfisch/java-fun/content/docs/parsers/tests.md

 The static method `Parser.failure` creates a parser that does not consume any input and also does not produces a result.
-The following tests assert that the created pasers fail regardless of the given input.
+The following tests assert that the created parsers fail regardless of the given input.

 ```java